-A: Our commitment to six-foot physical distancing has necessitated limiting enrollments in elective courses.
+A: Our commitment to safe physical distancing has necessitated limiting enrollments in elective courses.
 All affected students and their families were notified in July.
 We arrived at this solution in consultation with the College Counseling Department, who are already communicating it to colleges and universities, and who are confident, given the individual responses we have received as well as collective statements like this one from more than 300 college admission deans, that the decision protects what will be most important in our students’ application processes.

 A: Students should expect about the same amount of homework daily across their courses as they would have had in King’s pre-COVID schedule.
 Because students will have fewer active courses at once under the modular block schedule, each course will be allowed a slightly longer homework assignment each day that it is active.